Dynamical invariant based shortcut to equilibration in open quantum systems: Dynamical invariant based time-dependent master equation

 \section{Dynamical invariant based time-dependent master equation}

 A driven, open quantum system is in general described by a Hamiltonian of the form

 where $H_{S}(t)$ is the time-dependent Hamiltonian of the system of interest and $H_{B}$ is the Hamiltonian of the environment.
 In our case, the environment corresponds to a thermal bath at a given temperature $T$ and thus its state is given by $\rho_{B}=Z_{B}^{-1}\exp\left(-\frac{H_{B}}{k_{B}T}\right)$.
 The final term describes the interaction between the system and the environment, $H_{I}=\sum_{k}A_{k}\otimes B_{k}$, where the $A_{k}$ act on the system and the $B_{k}$ act on the bath.
-In order to derive a tractable master equation, we use the Born approximation that assumes that the coupling strength is sufficiently weak to neglect correlations between the system and the bath during the dynamics.
+To derive a solvable time-dependent master equation, we use the Born approximation that assumes that the coupling strength is sufficiently weak to neglect correlations between the system and the bath during the dynamics.
 The state of the system and the bath can then be written as a product of the reduced states, $\rho(t)\approx\rho_{S}(t)\otimes\rho_{B}$.
-We also apply the Markov approximation and assume that the correlations inside the bath decay much faster than any other timescale of the system, which allows one to derive a local master equation.
-After tracing out the bath, we obtain a Redfield master equation in the interaction picture of the form
+We also use the Markov approximation i.e.~we assume that the correlations inside the bath decay much faster than any other timescale of the system.
+This allows one to derive a master equation that is local in time.
+After tracing out the bath, we obtain a Redfield master equation in the interaction picture of the form \cite{Breuer_2002,REDFIELD19651}